 Directed by: Richard Donner

-#12 on The Greatest Movie Themessee more on Superman
+#89 on The Best Fantasy Moviessee more on Superman

 A number of principals involved in John Wayne's The Conqueror succumbed to cancer in the years following the film's release.
 Director Dick Powell died of cancer less than seven years after the movie's 1956 debut.
 Actor Pedro Armendáriz was diagnosed with terminal cancer in the early '60s, filmed one last movie (James Bond thriller From Russia With Love) to leave his family with money, then took his own life in 1963.
 Actress Agnes Moorehead died of cancer a decade later. in 1974.
 Thereafter, both principal stars, John Wayne and Susan Hayward, were diagnosed, and died within four years of one another.

 Combine this with the knowledge that above-ground atomic tests were run at Nevada's Yucca Flats - very near where the movie was shot, in Utah's Snow Canyon State Park - and it seems obvious what happened.
 The cast and crew were exposed to radiation while making the movie (a ridiculous take on Genghis Khan), then proceeded to die from the disease.
 This theory was dismissed as an urban legend, as the deaths could likely be traced to either the unhealthy lifestyles or coincidence.